almet/markdown-doc/articles/dependency-injection.md

 ### A dependency injection container ?

-Exemple taken is voluntarily simple, to expose the concepts clearly: we just have two classes, and one dependency.
+The above example is voluntarily simple, to expose the concepts clearly: we just have two classes, and one dependency.

-In important projects, with lot of classes and dependencies, handling objects lifecycle can become a hard work !
+In important projects, with lot of classes and dependencies, managing objects lifecycle can become a hard work !

 The dependency injection task can be automatized, and it's the aim of a